 - Residential and rental real estate

 - Art, jewelry and other collectable personal property

 INDEPENDENT ADMINISTRATION OF ESTATES: In many cases, once such items are inventoried, they must be sold or otherwise disposed of.
-In most cases I am able to get my clients full authority under the Independent Administration of Estates Act.
+In most cases, we are able to get clients full authority under the Independent Administration of Estates Act.
 This allows them the easiest routes for selling or otherwise disposing of estate assets.
 There are particular rules for selling certain assets, like houses, which usually require that a “Notice of Proposed Action” be sent to the heirs and beneficiaries.

 As the Executor or Administrator of an estate, you have significant legal duties.
 A proper and complete inventory and appraisal is crucial.
-Thanks to remote attendance at courts, I represent estates in many counties throughout California.
-Call me at 650-449-6671or contact my office in Palo Alto by email to arrange a consultation about how I can help.
+Thanks to remote attendance at courts, we represent estates in many counties throughout California.
+Call us at 650-449-6671 or contact our office in Palo Alto by email to arrange a consultation about how we can help.